olegbelk0test/sw360_docusaurus_test/docs/site/audit_log.md

 # Audit Log

-Audit Log Tab consists of the log of all the actions performed by the site operators.
+Audit Log Tab consists of the logs of all the actions performed by the site operators.

 The operator can view Audit Logs under Audit Log sub-menu item at the Site Section: